 People were excited when US video game company Naughty Dog said more information about The Last of Us Part II would be coming at Sony’s State of Play, a mini-event showcasing the latest from Sony’s first party studios.

 Well, much to the joy of fans Naughty Dog finally revealed the release date for its eagerly anticipated zombie post-apocalyptic adventure.
 The Last of Us Part II will be hitting shelves on February 21, 2020, and like its 2013 predecessor will be a PlayStation exclusive, which will initially be released only for Sony’s PS4 console.
-It make sense, though, that at some point Naughty Dog will put out a PS5 edition of The Last of Us Part II, taking into account the very likely release of PlayStation 5 sometime next year.
+It makes sense, though, that at some point Naughty Dog will put out a PS5 edition of The Last of Us Part II, taking into account the very likely release of PlayStation 5 sometime next year.

 The US game developer had previously said this sequel to The Last of Us will be quite a bit different to their classy 2013 zombie game.
 Specifically, the tone of Part II will be darker, with lead writer and creative director Neil Druckmann admitting that fans of the first game might not like what’s coming in the sequel.
 This is because while the first game’s theme was love, Part II will be about hate – and viewing the trailer which Naughty Dog put out during the Paris Games Week back in 2017, it’s clear that protagonist Ellie will be going through a rough ride in this Last of Us sequel.